 Per the Declaration Section 2 (m) requires that dogs be leashed at all times when not on the owner’s property.
 Also, cats that are allowed outside should be tethered to avoid roaming off property and disturbing the private property of others.
 State Dog Laws also apply in our subdivision and require that the dog be under the control of the owner at all times.
 Be sure to clean up after your pet.

-For a full set of the LPOA governing documents, please visit our "Official Documents" page.
+For a full set of the LPOA governing documents, please visit our "Corporate Documents" page.